-- Get samples of the Wilsonart Retros and the Retro Renovation® by Wilsonart® collection directly from Wilsonart.
+- Get samples of the Wilsonart Retros, the Vitro Retros, and the Retro Renovation® by Wilsonart® collection directly from Wilsonart.
 NOTE: These also are for sale at pretty darned good prices directly from Home Depot.

-- Samples of these designs also are available from Heffrons, Bars & Booths, etc., as far as Pam knows.
+- Samples of these designs also are available from Heffrons, Bars & Booths, etc.

 - Get the Formica sample from Formica.

 Lots of laminate research here on Retro Renovation

 Peeples, we cover laminate choices EXTENSIVELY on this blog — if you are looking for laminate see our Kitchens / Countertops category — we have many many stories on where to find the “best” retro options.
 We try to stay on the topic of laminate selections like hawks.
 Go through our Kitchens / Countertops category if you want red laminate counter tops, Carrara marble laminate, still-made 1960s laminate, linen-look, crackle ice, orange laminate, etc. etc. etc.

 Disclosure from Publisher Pam:

-I want readers to know: I do not make money if you buy the laminates in our collection with Wilsonart; “the deal” that I have with the company includes other elements of consideration.
-For example, on Feb.
-1 they will launch an advertisement on the blog, for which Retro Renovation is compensated.
-So, I do not have any incremental financial reason to promote the laminates in this collection over other options — see all our research on countertop options to find the product that’s right for you! – Pam.
+I want readers to know: I do not make money if you buy the laminates in our collection with Wilsonart; “the deal” that I initially had with the company included other elements of consideration.
+Beyond that, over time, Wilsonart has advertised here, for which Retro Renovation is compensated.
+I do not have any incremental financial reason to promote the laminates in this collection over other options — see all our research on countertop options to find the product that’s right for you! – Pam.